 Don't Bring Me Down (Dee): from Pin Ups.

-Don't Let Me Down & Down (Tarha/Valmont): released on Black Tie White Noise.
+Don't Let Me Down & Down (Tarha/Valmont): this obscure Tahra song was covered on Black Tie White Noise.
 In advance of the album, Excerpts 1993 (Arista/BMG DB 001) with a 2'32" excerpt of 'Don't Let Me Down & Down' was issued.
 A different 2'01" edit was included on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
-The CD (Arista/BMG 74321 14071-2) from South East Asia features an Indonesian Vocal (also known as 'Jangan Susahkan Hatiku') of the song, which is incorrectly credited to Bowie.
-The latter had unofficially been reissued on Speaking In Tongues (DB SIT 2001), before appearing in 2003 on the Limited Edition 2CD+DVD of Black Tie White Noise.
+The CD (Arista/BMG 74321 14071-2) from SE Asia featured an Indonesian Vocal (also known as 'Jangan Susahkan Hatiku') of the song, which was incorrectly credited to Bowie.
+The latter was reissued on the Limited Edition 2CD+DVD of Black Tie White Noise and Re:Call 5.

-Don't Look Down (Pop/Williamson): from Tonight.
+Don't Look Down (Pop/Williamson): an Iggy Pop cover from Tonight.
 A Remix appeared on the B-side of the 'Loving The Alien' 7", whereas an Extended Dance Mix backed the 12" (EMI 12 EA 195).
-Both were reissued in 2007 as part of the Loving The Alien EP.
+Both were reissued as part of the Loving The Alien EP and on the Loving The Alien box set.

 Don't Sit Down (Bowie): from the 1969 Philips David Bowie album.
 This 0'39" piece of nonsense was deleted from the 1972 Space Oddity re-release, but again saw the light of day on the 1990 Rykodisc issue.

 The Dreamers (Bowie/Gabrels): the closing track of hours...
 The song had already appeared in a different, longer version (5'39" vs. 5'13") in the Omikron: The Nomad Soul game.
-This version was released in 2004 as Omikron: The Nomad Soul Longer Version on the Limited 2CD Edition of hours...
-An in-house promo CDR supplied to the makers of the games featured separate instrumental and vocals takes of an early version of the song; these circulate among fans.
-According to the booklet of several localized Omikron versions, also an Easy Listening Version appears in the game, but apparently this is incorrect.
+This version was released in 2004 as Omikron: The Nomad Soul Longer Version on the Limited 2CD Edition of hours... and reissued on Re:Call 5.
+An in-house promo CDR supplied to the makers of the game featured separate instrumental and vocals takes of an early version of the song; these circulate among fans.
+According to the booklet of several localized Omikron versions, an Easy Listening Version should appear in the game, but nobody has ever been able to find it!

 The Drowned Girl (Vom Ertrunkenen Mädchen) (Brecht/Weill): from the 'David Bowie In Bertolt Brecht's Baal' EP (RCA BOW 11).
-Not officially released on CD until the 2003 Sound + Vision 4CD edition; also available as a digital download through iTunes.
+Not officially released on CD until the 2003 Sound + Vision 4CD edition; also available as a digital download through iTunes and on Re:Call 3.
 In the play, Bowie performs this song live on the banjo.
 A 2'27" video clip was made, which used the same set as the 'Wild Is The Wind' video.
-Recently it has been released on The Best Of Bowie 1980/1987.
+This promo video has been released on The Best Of Bowie 1980/1987.

 Early Morning (Bowie): together with 'Noon-Lunchtime' and 'Evening' forms a suite of songs in the Ernie Johnson rock opera.